-2.4.6 Teale and Helgaker.
-The AC is certainly a powerful tool for understanding the universal density functional.
-Using the Lieb variation principle (see contribution (2.1.13)), the AC can be calculated to high accuracy using many-body wavefunction techniques.^{152-155} As well as the usual linear AC path, generalized AC paths, such as those based on the error function, can be calculated and are relevant for range-separated hybrid functionals.^{11,156,157}
+(2.4.6) Teale and Helgaker: The AC is certainly a powerful tool for understanding the universal density functional.
+Using the Lieb variation principle (see contribution (2.1.14)), the AC can be calculated to high accuracy using many-body wave-function techniques. $^{149-152}$ As well as the usual linear adiabatic-connection path, generalized AC paths, such as those based on the error function, can be calculated and are relevant for range-separated hybrid functionals. $^{10,153,154}$

-Such calculations can also be used to extract the couplingconstant-dependent one- and two-particle density matrices.
+Such calculations can also be used to extract the coupling-constant-dependent one- and two-particle density matrices.
 The one-particle density matrices may be used to define an AC focusing on the kinetic component of the DFT correlation energy - see, for example, ref.
-125 and 158, as alluded to in contribution (2.4.8) and calculated in ref.
-159. The two-particle density matrices can be used to give direct access to the exchangecorrelation hole and its coupling-constant average.^{149,160} All these quantities can be determined using high-level ab initio methods, giving valuable insight into the near exact behaviour of $F[\rho]$.
+122,155, as alluded to in contribution (2.4.8) and calculated in ref.
+156. The two-particle density matrices can be used to give direct access to the exchange-correlation hole and its coupling-constant average. $^{146,157}$ All these quantities can be determined using high-level ab initio methods, giving valuable insight into the near exact behaviour of $F[\rho]$ .
 The challenge is to parameterize simple models to construct useful DFAs - work that is still an active area of research.

-All of the AC pathways mentioned above focus on the density-fixed case, relevant to Kohn-Sham DFT.
-However, if one notes the conjugate relationship between $F[\rho]$ and $E[\nu]$, a natural alternative is a potential-fixed AC, a possibility that has also been explored numerically.^{154,161} Since the density is no longer fixed, the calculations of the AC pathway are in the potential-fixed case much simpler to perform, but the noninteracting reference system (the bare nucleus system) is farther from a realistic electronic system than its Kohn-Sham counterpart.
-Recently, other ACs have been developed that do not insist on a fixed density along the AC pathway - see, for example, ref.
-162 for an AC that recovers the Møller-Plesset series as its low coupling-strength expansion.
+All of the adiabatic pathways above focus on the density-fixed case, relevant to Kohn-Sham DFT.
+However, if one notes the conjugate relationship between $F[\rho]$ and E[v], a natural alternative is a potential-fixed adiabatic connection, a possibility that has also been explored numerically.
+Since the density is no longer fixed, the calculations of the AC pathway are in the potentialfixed case much simpler to perform, but the noninteracting reference system (the bare nucleus system) is further from a realistic electronic system than its Kohn-Sham counterpart.
+Recently, other adiabatic connections have been developed that do not insist on a fixed density along the adiabatic pathway - see, for example, ref.
+159 for an AC that recovers the Møller-Plesset series as its low coupling-strength expansion.
 The utility of the AC as a concept for understanding new theories based on these alternative pathways and their relative pros and cons compared with the Kohn-Sham approach underlines its importance as a concept in electronic-structure method development.

-2.4.7 Kaupp and Arbuznikov.
-The AC, which has already been invoked in contributions (2.4.2)-(2.4.6) as an important principle for the development of DFAs, is usually applied to the energy functional, where its existence is well established.^{163,164}
+(2.4.7) Kaupp and Arbuznikov: The AC, which has already been invoked in contributions (2.4.2)-(2.4.6) as an important principle for the development of DFAs, is usually applied to the energy functional, where its existence is well established.

-Increasingly, however, interpolations along local ACs have been used, meaning that the coupling-strength (λ) integration is applied to the corresponding energy density or even to the exchange-correlation hole followed by integration over one and two spatial coordinates, respectively.
-While the existence of a "local AC" has never been proven rigorously, Becke argued that such an approach does not violate any basic principles and is just a matter of changing the order of integration that is valid for continuous functions165 - see also, for example, ref.
-149.
+Increasingly, however, interpolations along local ACs have been used, meaning that the coupling-strength ( $\lambda$ ) integration is applied to the corresponding energy density or even to the exchange-correlation hole followed by integration over one and two spatial coordinates, respectively.
+While the existence of a "local adiabatic connection" has never been proven rigorously, Becke argued that such an approach does not violate any basic principles and is just a matter of changing the order of integration that is valid for continuous functions $^{162}$ - see also, for example, ref.
+146.